Viking Studies MLitt

 - You will learn through a combination of video conference seminars and tutorials, and online study via the university's virtual learning environment (VLE), with support from your tutors and student advisor

-- All other students can choose to study at Orkney College UHI, or from their own location studying online and by video conference in real-time or recordings
+- All other students can choose to study at UHI Orkney, or from their own location studying online and by video conference in real-time or recordings

 - An online induction will be offered at the start of your course